DICE-UNC/jargon/README.md

 Simplified the buffering code and added unit and functional tests, especially for conditions when the putBufferSize is manipulated in jargon.properties.

+#### -23000 error code from iRODS with parallel file operations #199

+Testing with CyberDuck.
+Added a new IRODSAccessObjectFactory.authenticateIRODSAccountUtilizingCachedConnectionIfPresent to avoid double-opening a connection, reducing side effects for some usage patterns.

 ### Additional testing for reported issues, minor changes